playframework/playframework/documentation/manual/working/javaGuide/main/application/JavaHttpFilters.md

 * [[GZIP encoding|GzipEncoding]]
 * [[Security headers|SecurityHeaders]]

-In contrast, [[action composition|JavaActionsComposition]] is intended for route specific concerns, such as authentication and authorisation, caching and so on.
+In contrast, [[action composition|JavaActionsComposition]] is intended for route specific concerns, such as authentication and authorization, caching and so on.
 If your filter is not one that you want applied to every route, consider using action composition instead, it is far more powerful.
-And don't forget that you can create your own action builders that compose your own custom defined sets of actions to each route, to minimise boilerplate.
+And don't forget that you can create your own action builders that compose your own custom defined sets of actions to each route, to minimize boilerplate.

 ## A simple logging filter